 You could always program the Custom Post Type yourself.
 But I used to the plugin "Custom Post Type UI" instead and I'll explain more about it in the next section.

-Custom Post Type UI: Free plugin
+Custom Post Type UI: Free of charge plugin

 If Advanced Custom Fields (ACF) weren't enough wizardry for you so far, we've got something else up our sleeve: ACF in combination with Custom Post Type UI, short CPT UI.